puppetlabs/puppetlabs-mysql/README.md

 }
 ```

+If required, the password can also be an empty string to allow connections without an password.

 ### Install Percona server on CentOS

 This example shows how to do a minimal installation of a Percona server on a